bmwh237/workflow-automation/weeding decision-making.md

 - Pink = Withdraw and Send to Friends' Vault
 - Orange = Withdraw and Discard
 - Yellow = Item missing or checked out before it could be evaluated

+I create record sets of all the items being considered for weeding each month.
+I set the owner of these record sets to be `Iroquois` and follow the naming convention of `MM-YYYY Iroquois SectionWeeded Weeding List`.
+For example, the record set for general fiction that I currently use is titled `11-2024 Iroquois Gen Fic & LT Weeding List`.
+## Process
+There will be minor differences between weeding fiction, non-fiction, and media.
+The workflow of evaluating is fundamentally the same.
+1. Open up to browser windows and have each take up half the screen.
+2. On one screen open up Polaris and navigate to the record set containing the desired section.
+3. On the other screen open up the appropriate evaluation sites depending upon the materials being weeded.
+    * Fiction and genres: GoodReads and EBSCO Fiction Core Collection
+    * Nonfiction: GoodReads and EBSCO Academic Search Complete
+    * DVDs: IMDB, TMDB, or Letterbox'd
+    * CDs: RateYourMusic
+    * Wikipedia is also nice to have on hand to read about a book, movie, or album to see if there's more context that you're missing.
+4. Use the printed spreadsheet to find the next book that needs to be evaluated.
+Between the author and Pub Year column there's usually a lot of space.
+This is where I write the information highlighted above.
+Write down the relevant information from all the different sites.
+5. Repeat step 4 until you don't want to do it anymore.
+I will look at the sheet and make my evaluation based on the data and the condition of the actual item.